 If black and white is not your favorite or your theme, I offer a couple different styles and am working on others.
 You can see all of them by clicking here.

+I firmly believe that my students’ strong math performance is due, in large part, to our calendar routine with our repeated work with numbers, and students’ ongoing exposure and spiral to the standards.
 Do you do a calendar routine in your classroom?
 Do you work on anything different during that time?